amrish765-ux/devopsrepo/README.md

 # devopsrepo
-This repos is for practice the git version control.
+This repo is for practice the git version control.